Skip to content

 1. Development — The SDK auto-uses shared development credentials.
 No .env setup needed to start building.

-2. Production — When you run varitykit deploy, the CLI fetches production credentials from Varity’s credential proxy and injects them into your build.
+2. Production — When you run varitykit app deploy, the CLI fetches production credentials from Varity’s credential proxy and injects them into your build.

 3. Runtime — Your deployed app uses managed credentials.
 Users never see API keys or configuration prompts.